ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Every group member, upon receiving updated values for 'alg' and 'hkdf', MUST either:

-* Leave the OSCORE group (see Section 16 of {{I-D.ietf-ace-key-groupcomm-oscore}}), e.g. if not supporting the indicated new algorithms; or
+* Leave the OSCORE group (see {{Section 18 of I-D.ietf-ace-key-groupcomm-oscore}}), e.g. if not supporting the indicated new algorithms; or

-* Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+* Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' MUST either:

 * Leave the OSCORE group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or

-* Leave the OSCORE group and rejoin it (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or
+* Leave the OSCORE group and rejoin it (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or

-* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the OSCORE group, as compatible with the indicated parameters (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the OSCORE group, as compatible with the indicated parameters (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).

 ## Selective Update of a Group Configuration ## {#configuration-resource-patch}